-The term inbound logistics is used to refer to the material which is delivered in the manufacturing firm by the suppliers and on the other hand outbound logistic is the movement of final product produced by the firm from the manufacturing house to the final users of the products.
+The term inbound logistics is used to refer to the material which is delivered to the manufacturing firm by the suppliers and on the other hand outbound logistic is the movement of the final product produced by the firm from the manufacturing house to the final users of the products.

-Inbound logistics refers to the ordering, procurement, storage and operating of the raw material and other material required for the production of the goods.
+Inbound logistics refers to the ordering, procurement, storage, and operation of the raw material and other materials required for the production of the goods.
 The raw material is essential for the interruption-free production process. therefore, it can be referred to as the fundamental activity of every manufacturing organization.

 Inbound logistics is a kind of Business-to-Business (B2B) activity.
 Usually, the raw material required for one organization is the final product of another organization.
-The companies which provide raw material is also referred to as supplier. the supplier supplies raw material of the production of the final product.
+The companies which provide raw material is also referred to as supplier. the supplier supplies raw materials for the production of the final product.

 The production process of a company heavily depends on the supplies provided by the suppliers.
-Because of this reason, manufacturing firms don’t rely on one supplier and get raw material delivered from the different suppliers so that their production process doesn’t stop when there is in an interruption of the supplies of one supplier.
+Because of this, manufacturing firms don’t rely on one supplier and get raw materials delivered from different suppliers so that their production process doesn’t stop when there is an interruption of the supplies of one supplier.

-The inbound logistics process consists of various phases such as the sourcing, order placement, vendor supplier, transportation, and receiving the raw material.
-In addition to this, there are various sub-activities which are included in the inbound logistics such as transportation, an inspection of the material, material handling, and stock control, etc.
+The inbound logistics process consists of various phases such as sourcing, order placement, vendor supplier, transportation, and receiving of the raw material.
+In addition to this, various sub-activities are included in the inbound logistics such as transportation, an inspection of the material, material handling, stock control, etc.

-Outbound logistics refers to the movement of final products prepared by a company to the final users of the product. outbound logistics is also an important part of the organization.
-As inbound logistics is important in order to carry out the production process the outbound logistics is important to generate revenue.
+Outbound logistics refers to the movement of final products prepared by a company to the final users of the product. outbound logistics is also an essential part of the organization.
+As inbound logistics is important to carry out the production process outbound logistics is important to generate revenue.

-The outbound logistics is consist of various activities such as the production of the product, packaging, selecting, organizing and transporting.
-Usually, there are various people involved in the outbound logistic which play important role in the flow of final product from the organization to the users of the product such as the marketer, whole seller, retailer, and salesperson, etc.
+Outbound logistics consists of various activities such as the production of the product, packaging, selecting, organizing, and transporting.
+Usually, there are various people involved in the outbound logistic which play important role in the flow of the final product from the organization to the users of the product such as the marketer, whole seller, retailer, salesperson, etc.

-The products move from one party to another in order to finally being consumed by the final user of the product.
+The products move from one party to another to finally be consumed by the final user of the product.